 Dan is a prolific arranger and writer.
 He has a portfolio of some 65 arrangements published by sheetmusicplus.com.
 His arrangements of Three Breton Folk Songs for four guitars are published by Lathkill Music and other arrangements for guitar duo are published by Corda Music.
 He presently arranges much music for performance by mixed-ability ensembles and scores and are available for instant download at his online shop.
 A recent project has been to publish a collection of 25 popular pieces for ukulele – an instrument enjoying much popularity in schools at the present moment.

 Whilst working at the Royal Welsh College of Music and Drama, Dan taught several visually-impaired students.
 In 2008, HRH Prince Charles visited the RWCMD and made a special request to meet Dan and learn more about this project.
 Later, Dan wrote and published an audio tutor, In Touch With Guitar, a five CD set.
 In 2009, to fantastic reviews, his tutor book Reading Jazz Chords, A Guide for Guitarists was published.
 He also saw a need amongst his classical guitar students for help with sight reading and in 2014 composed a book of 160 sight-reading exercises Prima Vista published by ESG Music.
 He taught and performed at The Stage and Festival Guitare en France in 2012 working alongside some of the world’s finest players and teachers including Eleftheria Kotzia and Gerard Abiton.

 In addition to his performing, composing and writing career, Dan is passionate about sharing his love for music and the guitar.
 He taught at The Royal Welsh College of Music and Drama, Academic, Guitar and Junior departments until 2010, when he moved to France with his family.
 He continues to return as a visiting tutor and examiner.
 He led musical activities at Bordeaux International School and taught guitar at l’Ecole de Musique de Saint Laurent des Hommes and L’Ecole Municipale de Musique in Coutras, Gironde.
-He now teaches at The Royal Conservatoire in Glasgow, Scotland and Ardvreck School in Crieff, and Kilgraston School near Perth, all in Scotland.
+He now teaches at The Royal Conservatoire in Glasgow, Ardvreck School in Crieff, and Kilgraston School near Perth, all in Scotland.

 Dan spends his time living between in Saint Laurent des Hommes, a small village in South West France and Perthshire in Scotland, UK, with his wife Kirsty, their two youngest children – Florence and Sam.
 In 2019, he published a memoir of living in a quirky French village.
 Extracting Goats from Jean-Claude’s Kitchen has received fantastic reviews at both Amazon and Goodreads.
 He is a planning a second book, based on his observations of performing in care and nursing homes – an activity which remains very close to his heart.